ChaimaaNairi/BCP_OnlineShop/README.md

-# BCP_Project
+# BCP_OnlineShop_Project
-BCP is an e-commerce platform designed to showcase and sell products created by BCP Creations.
+BCP_OnlineShop is an e-commerce platform designed to showcase and sell products created by BCP Creations.

 The platform includes the following features: